Chicken Enchiladas with Avocado Cream Sauce

 • In a large skillet, heat olive oil over medium-high heat.
 Add onion, poblano and jalapeno, and saute for 5-6 minutes until the onions are cooked and translucent.
 Remove from heat.

 • To assemble the enchiladas, place a tortilla on a flat surface.
 Spread a tablespoon or two of the avocado sauce down the middle of the tortilla.
-Then layer on some of the vegetable mixture, shredded chicken and cheese.
-Carefully roll the tortilla and place it seam side down in the baking dish.
+Then layer on some of the vegetable mixtures, shredded chicken, and cheese.
+Carefully roll the tortilla and place it seam-side down in the baking dish.
 Repeat with the remaining tortillas.
-Drizzle the top with about half of the remaining avocado cream sauce, then cover the dish with foil and bake for about 20 minutes, or until tortillas are heated through and begin to harden.
-(I baked mine at 350 for about 20 minutes)
+Drizzle the top with about half of the remaining avocado cream sauce.

-• Remove from the oven, then serve individual enchiladas drizzled with the remainder of the avocado cream sauce.
-You can also garnish with additional cilantro, cheese, and/or sour cream.
+• Remove from the oven and garnish with additional cilantro, cheese, and/or sour cream.

 Nutrition